 When you try to uninstall an application or node, you might encounter problems.
 This topic suggests ways to resolve uninstallation problems.

-- After uninstalling an application through wsadmin tool, the application continues to run and throws "DocumentIOException" - The removeNode command does not remove the installed application from the deployment manager - I cannot display the syntax for the removeNode command.
+After uninstalling an application through wsadmin tool, the application continues to run and throws "DocumentIOException"

 If none of these steps fixes your problem: